mutwirim/alx-system_engineering-devops/0x00-shell_basics/README.md

 - a script to change the working directory to the previous one
 - a script to display contents in multiple directories
 - a script that displays the type of a file
+- a script to Create a symbolic link